dandigby80/nullsoda/scanwave/README.md

 A simple tool designed to scan networks, discover live hosts, and gradually evolve into a more powerful recon companion.
 Built for learning, experimentation, and fun.

+Only scan networks you own or have permission to scan.
+Let's be chill and stay out of other peoples stuff.

 ## Features (current)

 - Basic ping sweep scanning